Specialism

 ...we’ve all done it!

-We’ve looked at a quality product or service and known it was the right choice before switching to someone else because it saved a little money upfront.
+We’ve looked at a quality product or service and knew it was the right choice before switching to a cheaper option because it saved a little money upfront.
 And then later on, inevitably, we regret it.

 We think back to that decision and know that we should have gone for quality when it was on offer.
 We all know that cheap products and services are cheap for a reason – they don’t last as long, they don’t give you the same sense of satisfaction and (this is the galling bit) they often end up costing you much more in the long run.